Esri/geodev-hackerlabs/README.md

 Here's how to get started:

-1. **Sign up for a free [ArcGIS Developer subscription](https://developers.arcgis.com/en/sign-up/)** - Your subscription allows you to download software, register apps, import data, create new services, store maps, perform spatial analysis and more.
-If you already have an [ArcGIS Organizational subscription](http://www.arcgis.com/features/plans/pricing.html), you can use that too, but please note that [free public accounts](https://geonet.esri.com/groups/geodev/blog/2014/10/15/help-i-cant-get-into-developersarcgiscom) will not work.
+1. **Sign up for a free** [ArcGIS Developer subscription](https://developers.arcgis.com/en/sign-up/) - Your subscription allows you to download software, register apps, import data, create new services, store maps, perform spatial analysis and more.
+If you already have an [ArcGIS Organizational subscription](http://www.arcgis.com/features/plans/pricing.html) you can use that too, but please note that [free public accounts](https://geonet.esri.com/groups/geodev/blog/2014/10/15/help-i-cant-get-into-developersarcgiscom) will not work.

 2. **Start the labs** - You can complete the labs in order or just pick and choose the ones you want to do.
 It will be easiest to use the data provided (Portland open data), but you feel free to substitute with your own data and augment the steps where necessary.

-3. **Share your work** - This is 100% optional, but as you are going through, feel free to [share your work](#want-to-share-your-work) with others participants!
+3. **Share your work** - This is 100% optional, but as you are going through, feel free to share your work with others in this [ArcGIS Online Group](#want-to-share-your-work)!

 ## Resources

-Here are the web resources you will need for the labs.
+Here are the resources you will use for the labs.

 * [ArcGIS for Developers - Account, Documentation, Samples, Apps, Downloads](http://developers.arcgis.com)
 * [Esri Open Source Projects - More source code](http://esri.github.io)